In This Article

 In order to comply with the CCPA, it is imperative that you are able to promptly demonstrate your compliance efforts to the relevant authorities.
 Using the Lepide platform you can easily generate detailed compliance reports that are customized to meet the requirements of the CCPA.

-If you’d like to see how the Lepide Data Security Platform can help you comply with the CCPA, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you comply with the CCPA, schedule a demo with one of our engineers.

 Philip Robinson